AlmightyLaxz/gm_bromsock_docker_build/README.md

 # gm_bromsock_docker_build
-A docker image for building gm_bromsock
+A docker image for building gm_bromsock, using Ubuntu 16.04 as a base image

 ## Building the image